olegbespalov/xk6-cache/README.md

      output: cache (vendor.k6c)
 ```

-If cache file already exists then `--out cache` has no effect, cache file remain untouch.
-This enable you to use `--out cache` flag always and simly delete cache file when you want to update it.
+If cache file already exists then `--out cache` has no effect, cache file remain untouched.
+This enables you to use `--out cache` always flag and simply delete cache file when you want to update it.

 ## Use cache file

-Simly point `$XK6_CACHE` to existing cache file.
+Simply point `$XK6_CACHE` to existing cache file.
 Usage of `--out cache` flag has no effect if cache file exists (this is why you see dash instead of output file name).

 ```plain
 $ XK6_CACHE=vendor.k6c k6 run --out cache script.js